joelpt/quickfort/readme.txt

 Starting with Quickfort 2.0, all phases and even variations can be kept in a single .XLS or .XLSX file using multiple worksheets.
-Tools like Excel make it easy to  work with multiple worksheets and also retains all worksheet formatting/styling.
+Tools like Excel make it easy to work with multiple worksheets and also retains all worksheet styling such as cell sizes and coloring.

 After opening a multisheet XLS/XLSX blueprint using Alt+F, Quickfort will present a dialog allowing you to choose which sheet to use.
 Alt+E can be subsequently used to select a different sheet from the same file.

 Quickfort 2.0 is also fully compatible with using single-sheet .CSV files for blueprints.
-The build phases suggest a convenient naming scheme for blueprints, as seen in the Blueprints/General folder:
+The build phases suggest a convenient naming scheme for CSV based blueprint "stacks", as seen in the Blueprints/General folder:

     bedroom-dig.csv
     bedroom-build.csv